 Truly, there are so many great options here, so I would highly recommend trying different versions and seeing which one you like best.

 The value of follow up

-When using this back to school activity to work on classroom culture, it is not enough just to do the activity, guess at the lie, and move on.
+When using this back-to-school activity to work on classroom culture, it is not enough just to complete the activity, guess at the lie, and move on.
 This activity is only as good as the discussion it creates.
-That is why we suggest taking time to discuss some of the topics brought up by the students.
+That is why I suggest taking time to discuss some of the topics brought up by the students.

 In the example above, you could focus on the second statement about pets, and give students a chance to bring in pictures of their pets, or create a small narrative where their pet (or dream pet) is the protagonist of a story.

-If you focus on the fourth statement on the list about shoes, you can ask students if they have a favorite brand of shoes or if they even notice when people get new shoes.
+If you focus on the third statement on the list about an unusual food choice, you can ask students to share their favorite or unusual food choices.

-Activities like this build awareness of others’ perspectives, empathy, and help create a positive classroom culture through safely guided discussion.
+Activities like this build awareness of others and help create a positive classroom culture through safely guided discussion.